 Over 60 vegetarian and vegan recipes, beautifully presented.
 This makes a lovely gift.
 You can order yours online for £7.50 with £1 postage by clicking on the following link:

 We run a drop-in meditation class every Monday from 5:30pm-6:30pm.
-This is aimed at total beginners and is run on a donation (dana) basis.
-We suggest £3.50 per session.
+This is aimed at total beginners and is free.
+We ask for a donation to help towards the cost of running the centre.
 The class does not run on Bank Holidays

 We also occasionally run introduction to meditation courses.
 We don’t have any planned for this year as yet, but any dates will be advertised on the website and in the newsletter.

 Sangha night takes place on Wednesdays and we have new timings for this.
 From January the structure of Sangha nights changed, giving more opportunity for meditation and for socialising with the sangha.
 New times are as follows:

 5:30-6:30 – opportunity for shared supper – please bring along a contribution